ruiqiizhou/Customizing-embeddings/README.md

 # Q1: Which one is the best?

-# Model improvements
+Model improvements:
-# Stronger performance. 'text-embedding-ada-002' outperforms all the old embedding models on text search, code search, and sentence similarity tasks and gets comparable performance on text classification.
+Stronger performance. 'text-embedding-ada-002' outperforms all the old embedding models on text search, code search, and sentence similarity tasks and gets comparable performance on text classification.
 For each task category, they evaluate the models on the datasets used in old embeddings.